huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Just do yourself.
 [No one will ever be as good at being you than you are.
-No one can compete with you on being you.](https://x.com/naval/status/797865441783709696?lang=en) You are always going to win the "YOU" game.
+No one can compete with you on being you.](https://x.com/naval/status/797865441783709696?lang=en) The only person you have to compete against is yourself.

+Focus on the internal, not the external.
+Be primarily internally driven.
+You don't need to impress anyone but yourself.
+You become inhumanly strong when you try to impress only one person: YOU.
+You are always going to win the "YOU" game.

 Be confident, bold, and fearless.
 Take ownership and responsibility.
 Be decisive.

-Embrace the uncertainty and randomness.
-Don't fixate on anything.
-When nothing is certain, anything is possible.
+Trust your gut.
+Remember that no one has it all figured out.

 [In life, the only constant is change.](https://www.youtube.com/watch?v=4q1dgn_C0AU) Your life doesn't get better by chance, it gets better by change.
 The first step toward change is awareness.
 The second step is acceptance.
 Be ready to transform yourself completely into another person, and be ready to be in an internal state of self-revolution at any time.
 Strong opinions, loosely held.
 Be dynamic, adaptable, and open-minded.
 Don't settle.
+Don't fixate on anything.
 Progress is about moving forward.
 Move.
 You are not a tree!

+Embrace the uncertainty and randomness in life.
+Accept things the way as they are.
+When nothing is certain, everything is possible.